chihyunkim/quarto-website-test/2_methods.md

 We then assigned a unique ID to each unique concatenated value of:

-- geocoded address (or if missing, the row number)
+- geocoded address (or if missing, the original address, or if that was missing, the record's row number)
 - unit number
 - geocoded ZIP code
 - geocoded state